 Continuing to pursue his racing dreams, McDowell graduated to open wheel racing and secured a championship for Formula Renault USA (2002) and Rookie of the Year honors in the Star Mazda Series (2003).
 He was the Star Mazda Series Champion in 2004 with 7 wins and 6 poles to his credit.

-Between 2004 and 2007, McDowell competed in 29 races in the IMSA WeatherTech Sports Car Championship (then Rolex Sports Car Series).
+Between 2004 and 2007, McDowell competed in 29 races in the IMSA Series.
 He secured one win, three podium finishes and two pole awards and finished fourth in team championship points in 2005 and 2006.

 McDowell entered stock car racing when he climbed behind the wheel of an ARCA Series car in 2007.
 In that first season, McDowell secured four wins and earned runner-up in the championship as well as Rookie of the Year honors.

-Following that initial call up to the top level of NASCAR, McDowell has become a staple in both the Cup and the NASCAR Xfinity Series.
-McDowell has competed in the Xfinity Series since 2007 and has earned one win, six top fives, 20 top 10s and two pole awards during that time.
+Following that initial call up to the top level of NASCAR, McDowell has competed in both the Cup and the Xfinity Series.
+McDowell raced in the Xfinity Series from 2007-2016 (part-time the last five seasons) and earned one win, six top fives, 20 top 10s and two pole awards during that time.

-2016 marked McDowell’s 10th season in the NASCAR Cup and his fourth piloting the No. 95 Chevrolet for Leavine Family Racing.
-His career-best Cup finish is seventh place finish at Daytona in July 2014 – one of five career top 10s.
+McDowell’s 10th season in the NASCAR Cup Series came in 2016 and it marked his fourth piloting the No. 95 Chevrolet for Leavine Family Racing.

-The 2017 season marked McDowell’s last with LFR and he finished a career-best 26th in the standings.
-He will move to Front Row Motorsports in 2018.
+The 2017 season marked McDowell’s last with LFR and he finished 26th in the standings.